marjolaine-altitude/zaius-dynamic-grid/README.md

 order_array | array | Place a list of product_id, comma separated, in the order you want the product to show on you newsletter.

 ![Dynamic grid example](dynamic-grid-example.png)

+# Dyamic grid for categories

+Use the following template [categories-html_min.liquid](categories-html_min.liquid) for categories.
+You can use [categories-scripting.liquid](categories-scripting.liquid) for scripting or [this google sheets tool](https://docs.google.com/spreadsheets/d/1ie4CJOGeQxL05LvbVbi-lggoinFvIjBMyl2mrFNdYHg/edit?usp=sharing) to build a new scripting.